Category: Mantras

 And you love the mud but you hate the mud and sometimes you forget that you ever loved the mud, in those moments when you realize that YOU are the one that has to do that laundry, and clean those floors, and wash those kids, and hey, that was my flower garden.

-And then you get stuck in the mud, but not even the real mud, just the mud that’s always there, the mud that brings you down a little by little and gets in your head and gets in your brain and oh my god how did mud even GET there.
+And then you get stuck in the mud, but not even the real mud, just the mud that’s always there, the mud that brings you down little by little and gets in your head and gets in your brain and oh my god how did mud even GET there.

 It’s the mud that comes with being the adult in the room, the mud of practicality, of “it’s a weeknight”, of “I can’t play, I’m too busy”.
 It’s the mud of having to grow up, of hats-not-elephants-in-snakes, the mud of the Swamp of Sadness that swallows your pony.